 If we squint and tilt our head to the side, we can spot the end of winter.
 In mere weeks we’ll wake up to that familiar smell of warmth in the air, spring coming up to say g’day with a hearty elbow tap, and we aren’t complaining.
 There’s one cool thing about colder months though: the distinct lack of lawn mowing.
 Maybe once every couple of weeks you do a token cut, but it’s hardly fast growing.
 Then, almost to make up for it, spring hits and you’re dealing with rapid blade growth.
 But, mow day can be a good time if you have a mower like the Toro, offering a pristine cut that is extremely satisfying to force your family and mates to admire at every chance.

 From small backyard gardens to bigger lots of land, you can rely on the old faithful push mower.
-Our Toro models cover all bases (or, grassed spaces); they’re easy to store, easy to use, require little maintenance, offer low running costs, and are clean.
+Our Toro lawn mower models cover all bases (or, grassed spaces); they’re easy to store, easy to use, require little maintenance, offer low running costs, and are clean.
 They also offer automatic speed adjustment based on walking speed (great safety measure), and due to low fuel consumption, are more environmentally friendly.
-From tiny lawns (where the Toro 22" Personal Space will do you well) to larger spaces (where you might want to look at the Toro 30" Turfmaster HDX Comm is better suited), they’ve got you sorted.
+From tiny lawns (where the Toro 22" Personal Pace will do you well) to larger spaces (where you might want to look at the Toro 30" Turfmaster HDX Comm is better suited), they’ve got you sorted.

 It doesn’t matter how tiny the patch, you can tell right away if it’s nice and neat, or unsightly.
 (We know we are all nature strip judgers).
 So, here’s how to look pro with a push.